-Thinking about having a nose job?
-Consultant Maxillofacial and Facial Plastic Surgeon, Afshin Yousefpour from BMI Thornbury Hospital, discusses what you need to know before committing to surgery.
+Consultant Maxillofacial and Facial Plastic Surgeon, Afshin Yousefpour from BMI Thornbury Hospital, shares advice on what you need to know when considering rhinoplasty.

 Here are 5 things to think about before having a nose job:

 1. Ask to see before and after photos of previous operations

 Your surgeon must have a broad and extensive experience in facial cosmetic and rhinoplasty surgery.
 Don’t be afraid of asking your surgeon about his or her experience in this area.